sonicfurqan/CSS-101/important functions/readme.md

 # minmax

-  using this we can setup the minium and maximum the value using one line
+  using this we can setup the minimum and maximum the value using one line

-  it accepts 2 paramenters
+  it accepts 2 parameters
-  first defines the minimum value the element can occupy second defines the maximum value the element can occupy
+  first defines the minimum value the element can occupy the second defines the maximum value the element can occupy

 ```css
 div{